“How do you Calculate Quartiles in PySpark? (With Example)”

 +-------+------+

-#calculate quartiles of 'points' column
+# Calculate the three main quartiles of the 'points' column

 df.approxQuantile('points', [0.25, 0.5, 0.75], 0)